wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-work-with-parameters/includes/2-work-with-parameters.md

 >  Take a moment and ask your students about the parameters that they find valuable.
 Answering this question will start them thinking about applying this concept to their own reports.

 > [!VIDEO https://www.youtube.com/embed/o7WaK88kheA]
-> Access the video here
+> Access the video here.

 ## Video 12: Working with Parameters - Part 2